syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-and-Replace.md

 document.Close()

 {% endhighlight %}

+  {% endtabs %}

-You can replace a particular text extended to several paragraphs in a document with another text or part of a document by using **ReplaceSingleLine** method.
+You can replace a particular text extended to several paragraphs in a document with another text or part of a document by using ReplaceSingleLinemethod.

 The following code example illustrates how to replace the text extended to several paragraphs with simple text.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Loads a template document